AayushiAhlawat/Analysis-of-Factors-Influencing-TV-Shows/README.md

 - Implement advanced machine learning algorithms for improved predictions.
 - Enhance dashboard interactivity with user-friendly features.
 - Expand analysis to include international TV markets for global insights.

+## Contribution 🤝
+Contributions are welcome!
+If you'd like to contribute to the development of the College Management System, feel free to fork the repository, make your changes, and submit a pull request.
+You can contribute by adding new features, fixing bugs, improving documentation, or suggesting enhancements.
+Together, we can make the CMS even better for educational institutions!